Man vs Machine

 “Man vs. Machine?” – A plea for rethinking their collaboration

 On the way to Industry 4.0 many people wonder: “Will machines substitute human workers?”
 Since its beginning, the fourth industrial revolution has been discussed alongside with this question.
 It is as old as automation itself; however, it looks at the winds of our times from the wrong perspective.
 It is not about “man VS machine”, but “man WITH machine”.

 According to a study carried out by the International Federation of Robotics (IFR), the number of robots sold globally will have doubled to about 400,000 units by 2018.
-70 per cent of total turnover is generated in China, Japan, USA, South Korea and Germany.
+70 percent of total turnover is generated in China, Japan, the USA, South Korea, and Germany.
 Here are some figures to compare: South Korea employs 478 industrial robots per 10,000 employees, in Germany, this figure currently stands at 292 units.
-Of course, this number will not stay at 2.9 per cent robots among 10,000 employees, but even with this number going up, the density of robots dampens the widespread fear of losing one’s job.
+Of course, this number will not stay at 2.9 percent of robots among 10,000 employees, but even with this number going up, the density of robots dampens the widespread fear of losing one’s job.

 Robots create jobs